 Does program or institution require students, trainees, and/or staff (faculty) to comply with specific policies or practices related to the institution's affiliation or purpose?
 Such policies or practices may include but are not limited to, admission, hiring, retention policies, and/or requirements for completion that express mission and values.

 No

 If yes, provide link or content from brochure when this specific information is presented: NA

-Please note that COVID-19 vaccination is an institutional requirement of BCM/TCH and therefore is required for psychology interns.
+Flu vaccination is an institutional requirement of Texas Children's Hospital and therefore is required for psychology interns.